LouisDISPA/dj-store/README.md

 yarn build
 ```

 This will create a `dist` folder containing the static files.
+The `VITE_API_URL` variable is optional.
+If you don't specify it,
+the frontend will use the dynamic host from the window.

+#### Docker

 A docker image is also available to build: